-Many of these court facilities are aging, in disrepair, and need to be replaced.
+Many court facilities are aging, in disrepair, and need to be replaced.
 Capital funding for court construction and renovation has decreased in recent years.
-The current limited funding level makes developing a capital plan vital to determining where the Courts' needs are greatest.
+The current limited funding level makes developing a capital plan vital to determining where the courts has the greatest needs.

-Since the Courthouse Improvement Act of 1988, there have been numerous capital appropriations targeted to improving the condition of the Commonwealth’s courthouses.
-These appropriations responded to both short and long-term planning goals ranging from emergency repairs at community-located District Courts, design and construction of regional justice centers housing multiple court departments serving several communities, and access to justice at courthouses statewide.
+Since the Courthouse Improvement Act of 1988, there have been numerous capital allotments targeted at improving the condition of the state’s courthouses.
+These allotments were made in response to both short and long-term planning goals ranging from emergency repairs at District Courts in the community, design and construction of regional justice centers housing multiple court departments to serve several communities, and access to justice at courthouses statewide.

 Capital master plan map